 US customers can withdraw in fiat by wire transfer.
 However, the site has faced criticism over the level of compliance it requires, especially when reaching high-volume balance thresholds.
 If you’re comfortable handing over a lot of information, Bitstamp is an excellent choice for corporate crypto users.

-Direct Sales and Brokers
+Cashing Out with Direct Sales and Brokers

 For users who acquire crypto from non-exchange sources – faucets, donations, gifts, brokers, and so on – or who wish to avoid the verification procedures enforced by the big exchanges, direct sales sites and brokers are an alternative way to convert crypto to fiat.